 How do I create a meeting in Skype?

 Starting your meeting is as easy as signing in to Skype and selecting the Meet Now button.
 You'll get a call link and a Share invite button to easily to invite others.
 Once you're ready, set your call to audio or video and select the Start call button.
 You can also create a meeting directly from the web.

 How do I join a call with my Meet Now invitation?

-Our unique Meet Now link will open your installed Skype app on any device.
+You can use our unique Meet Now link to join a call in Skype by clicking the Meet Now button, then Join a Meeting.
+The Meet Now link will also open your installed Skype app on any device.
 Even if you're not signed in, you can join the call or chat as a guest.
 If you don't have Skype installed on your computer, we will open Skype for you on the web.
-Our supported browsers for Meet Now are Microsoft Edge and the latest version of Chrome.
+Our supported browsers for Meet Now are Microsoft Edge, the latest version of Chrome and Safari.
 You can install Skype on your device as well.